-Born in 1980, the French-Swiss violinist has enjoyed a busy concert life, performing as both soloist and chamber musician throughout Europe and worldwide, including Brazil and Japan.
+Born in 1980, the French-Swiss violinist has enjoyed a busy concert life, performing as both soloist and chamber musician throughout Europe and worldwide.
 He studied for eight years with the esteemed pedagogue Ruggiero Ricci at the Mozarteum University of Salzburg, graduating there in 2006 with distinction in the violin class of Lavard Skou-Larsen.
 His development as an artist was further influenced by studying with musicians including Zbigniew Czapczynski, Lola Benda, Igor Oistrakh and Pierre Amoyal.

 Despite his classical music education and his broad classical violin repertoire Georges explores a daring and broad musical terrain, which reflects his artistic curiosity.
 Through this diversity he strives to develop new sounds and performance concepts and consciously explores the question of the future of music.
 He is much in demand as a performer of world premieres and was a committed member of the OENM (Austrian Ensemble for New Music) for several years, until 2014.
 Through the Austrian drummer Gerald Endstrasser Georges has also entered the field of jazz music.
 Since 2011 he has been a visiting Professor at such conservatoires as the Shanghai Conservatory of Music, China Conservatory Beijing, Chinese Culture University Taipei and the Music University Zagreb.
 From 2014 he is also organising the International Concert Series Weissenhorn in Germany, together with the soprano Esther Kretzinger.

 Georges has performed in venues including the Tonhalle Zürich, Konzerthaus Berlin, Konzerthaus Wien, Cadogan Hall London, LSO St. Luke’s, Brucknerhaus Linz, KHS Hall Taipeh, Bâtiment des Forces Motrices Genève, National Concert Hall Dublin, Rudolfinum Prague, New York Metropolitan Museum, Kulturcasino Bern, Kultur- und Kongresszentrum Luzern, amongst others.
-He has participated in festivals such as Salzburger Festspiele, Bregenzer Festspiele, Wien Modern, Ultraschall Festival Berlin, Salzburg Biennale, Traiettorie Festival Parma, Festival Melos Ethos Bratislava, Biennale Koper, Unerhört!
-(Bayerischer Rundfunk), Festival Dialoge (International Mozarteum Foundation), Carinthischer Sommer, Sounds of Jazz Salzburg and Salzburger Jazzherbst.
+He has participated in festivals such as Salzburger Festspiele, Bregenzer Festspiele, Wien Modern, Shanghai New Music Week, Ultraschall Festival Berlin, Salzburg Biennale, Traiettorie Festival Parma, Festival Melos Ethos Bratislava, Biennale Koper, Unerhört!
+(Bayerischer Rundfunk), Festival Dialoge (International Mozarteum Foundation), Scelsi Festival Basel, Carinthischer Sommer, Sounds of Jazz Salzburg and Salzburger Jazzherbst.

 Georges plays on a Nicolas Lupot violin from 1810.
 It is one only six models in existence which the French master crafted in homage to the instruments of Guarneri del Gesù.
 Georges also owns an electric violin and a violinophone which form his versatile “sound ensemble”.